pomber/the-x-in-mdx/captions.md

 using the scroll
 30.2 -> 38.1
-we can synchronize the steps with something like a video or audio, maybe a podcast
+we can synchronize the steps with something like a video or audio,
 28.1 -> 43
 and change the steps as the media progress
 ```